Look for the Light: Casting and characters

-Ashley Johnson, who played Ellie in the video games, portrayed Ellie's mother Anna in "Look for the Light".
+Ashley Johnson, who played Ellie in the games, portrayed Ellie's mother Anna in the episode.

 Laura Bailey, who played Abby in The Last of Us Part II, had a cameo appearance as a nurse.

-Merle Dandridge, who portrayed Marlene in the games, reprises her role in the television premiere and finale.
+Merle Dandridge reprised her game role as Marlene in the television premiere and finale.

 Ashley Johnson, who portrayed Ellie in the video games, was cast as Ellie's mother Anna in the episode.
 Druckmann was unable to explore Anna's story in the games but considered it personally important to include in the series; after the game's release, he wrote a short story about Anna, which was later intended to be adapted into an animated or live-action short film or released as downloadable content but "it fell apart".
 Mazin found the story "gorgeous" and upsetting and demanded its inclusion in the series.
 Mazin and Druckmann simultaneously thought of casting Johnson; they considered her inclusion important due to her relationship with the games.
 Abbasi was hesitant about working with actors from the games—he had also worked with Troy Baker, who played Joel in the games, in the previous episode—as he feared it was gimmicky, but found they added authenticity to the project.